 The Falooda I tried at Badshah contained mango, and the moment I tried it, it reminded me of other Asian desserts I had tried in China, especially with the little jellies inside it.
 I’m not a huge fan of Western desserts like ice cream, but I loved the Falooda because it was extremely refreshing, and the noodles gave it an interesting texture.
 If you like Asian desserts like I do, be sure to try a Falooda the next time you’re in Mumbai!

-Those looking for more veg dishes in Mumbai are in luck, because the city’s street food stalls and restaurants offer a massive variety of delicious, vegetable-based culinary creations, including Thalipeeth, which is a savory, multi-grain pancake that is made from grains like rice, wheat, jowar, and bajra; legumes including chana and urad; onion, fresh coriander, and other vegetables; and spices such as coriander seed and cumin seed.
+Those looking for best veg street food in Mumbai are in luck, because the city’s street food stalls and restaurants offer a massive variety of delicious, vegetable-based culinary creations, including Thalipeeth, which is a savory, multi-grain pancake that is made from grains like rice, wheat, jowar, and bajra; legumes including chana and urad; onion, fresh coriander, and other vegetables; and spices such as coriander seed and cumin seed.

 The Thalipeeth I tried in Mumbai reminded me of a deep-fried potato patty and was served with a coconut chutney with a slightly sour taste, which was different from the sweeter varieties I had tried earlier in my trip.
 This dish is only really found in the state of Maharashtra, so be sure to give it a try when you go to Mumbai!